In Abtrac you can create a detailed progress claim invoice automatically from your job task and timesheet data.

 Task Fee Value is auto-filled from the Task Fee Estimate

-Fee to Date (Value Completed) is automatically calculated from all other invoices and invoice lines in the system which also contain the same project number and task – including the current invoice.
+Fee to Date (Value Completed) is automatically calculated from all other invoices and invoice lines in the system which also contain the same job number and task – including the current invoice.

-But if you are using Progress Assessments then the Value Completed will be taken instead from a calculation of the %ge Completed field (and will not necessarily be equal to the billed valued to date.)
+But if you are using Progress Assessments, then the Value Completed will be taken instead from a calculation of the % ge Done field (and will not necessarily be equal to the billed value to date.)

-Previously Invoiced is automatically calculated from other invoices and invoice lines in the system (excluding the current invoice) which also contact the same project number and task.
+Previous Invoices is automatically calculated from other invoices and invoice lines in the system (excluding the current invoice) which also contains the same job number and task.

-Line Amount can be calculated from entering the %ge complete value, either in the invoice line, or in the task screen (as a progress assessment).
+Line Amount of the current invoice can be calculated from entering the % ge complete value, either in the invoice line, or in the task screen (as a progress assessment).
 Or you can enter the line amount manually for all progress claim lines.